Ashleshk/Mini-Projects/README.md

 * With the latest developments and improvements in the field of deep learning and artificial intelligence, many exacting tasks of Natural Language Processing are becoming facile to implement and execute.
 * hence to Implement and understand NLP concept of **Language Modelling and Text Generation using LSTMs**

-- Well i m working on this, will update Soon....

 # 4. Semantic Segmentation of lungs from X-ray images
 * A model of the segmentation of the lung region from the x-ray images, the model relies on forming a mask through which that region can be cut.